-Who can read of the courage and gallantry of these votaries of liberty; their barbarous treatment, cruel and unmerited fate, without dropping a syngathising tear at the untimely death of Von Shultz, Abbey, Woodruff, and Buckley, and the torturing punishment daily inflicted on their less fortunate compatriots, in Van Dieman's Land.
-If there are, in this nether world, any except the indurate Orangemen and conscience-seared tones that can do so we envy them not their feelings.
+Who can read of the courage and gallantry of these vo taries of liberty; their barbarous treatment, cruel and un merited fate, without dropping a sympathising tear at the untimely death of Von Shultz, Abbey, Woodruff, and Buck ley, and the torturing punishment daily inflicted on the less fortunate compatriots, in Van Dieman's Land.
+If ther are, in this nether world, any except the indurate Orange men and conscience-seared tories that can do so we env them not their feelings.

 The brave are always humane.
-Immediately after the action of Tuesday, Von Shultz wrote the following letter to Col. Young, the commander of the British forces at to further blood-shed."
+Immediately after the action of Tuesday, Von Shultz wrote the following letter to Col. Young, the commander of the British forces;